StarRocks/starrocks/docs/en/administration/query_profile_details.md

 ##### StreamingBatchSize

-- Description: Merge operates in Streaming mode, size of data processed per operation.
+- Description: Size of data processed per Merge operation when Merge is performed in Streaming mode
 - Level: Primary Metric

 ##### LateMaterializationMaxBufferChunkNum